 CJ 31100 The Juvenile Justice System (3) This course is an examination of the origin, philosophy, and objectives of the juvenile justice system.
 Emphasis will be placed on the decision making process of police, court, and probation officials relative to the apprehension, processing, and treatment of juveniles.
 Supreme Court decisions in the juvenile field also will be addressed.
-Prerequisite: CJ 10100 and CJ 21000.
+Prerequisite: One of the following: CJ 10100 CJ 21000, PSY 10000, or SOC 10200.